iron76/beaglebone-black-yarp/README.md

 ```

 #### Configuring
-Assuming the software was installed in the direcotry beaglebone-black-yarp_INSTALL_DIR the following command sets the proper GPIO configuration and should be exectued after every reboot of the BeagleBone board.
+Assuming the software was installed in the direcotry beaglebone-black-yarp_DIR the following command sets the proper GPIO configuration and should be exectued after every reboot of the BeagleBone board.
 ```
-sudo ${beaglebone-black-yarp_INSTALL_DIR}/scripts/set_bus.sh
+sudo ${beaglebone-black-yarp_DIR}/scripts/set_bus.sh
 ```

 #### Launching
 ```
-run_athletebot --from ${beaglebone-black-yarp_INSTALL_DIR}/src/modules/athleteInterface/athletebot.ini
+run_athletebot --from ${beaglebone-black-yarp_DIR}/src/modules/athleteInterface/athletebot.ini
 ```